-(A) One Hand Wave.
-While maintaining stable BSP the skier shall release his hand up and away from the handle, the palm of his hand being clearly visible to the Boat Judges.

-(B) Sit Down-Stand Up.

-- (1) The skier must, from BSP, sit down on the water surface, clearly showing his feet to be clear of the water surface and then raise himself to forward BSP again and hold for recognition. - (2) Sit Down-Stand Up One Foot.
+- (A) One Hand Wave.
+While maintaining stable BSP, the skier shall release his hand up and raise it above the level of the shoulder. - (B) Sit Down-Stand Up. - (1) The skier must, from BSP, sit down on the water surface, clearly showing his feet to be clear of the water surface and then raise himself to forward BSP again and hold for recognition. - (2) Sit Down-Stand Up One Foot.
 The skier must, from BSP, sit down on the water surface, clearly showing his feet to be clear of the water surface.
 He shall then place one foot onto the water and in one attempt raise himself to forward one-foot BSP and hold for recognition.
 From the point where he brings his feet off of the water, only the foot he will stand up on is permitted to touch the rope or the water surface.
 Basic and reverse shall be allowed in addition to the two-foot version. - (C) One-Foot (Forward or Backward).
 The skier shall demonstrate forward or backward BSP supported entirely by one foot.
-The free foot shall be raised to a position at least halfway between the skier's other knee and the water surface and held for recognition.

-Note: The bonus for a one-foot basic and reverse in the step-over position is 100 points each [1609(A)].

-(D) Knee Ski.
-The skier must, from BSP, go down onto his knees, hold for recognition, and then return to BSP again.
+The free foot shall be raised to a position at least halfway between the skier's other knee and the water surface and held for recognition. - Note: The bonus for a one-foot basic and reverse in the step-over position is 100 points each [1609(A)]. - (D) Knee Ski.
+The skier must, from BSP, go down onto his knees and hold for recognition.